google/etils/docs/api-design.md

     self._predict()
     return self.y

-# Someone which inspect the code will have a hard time understanding what is happening
+# Someone who inspects the code will have a hard time understanding what is happening
 # It's best to use explicit input/outputs, making it obvious what each function does

 class MyModel: